mschoch/snowcone/README.md

 # TODO
 - Parser
     - `get` directives
-    - stringdef
     - review grammar - rule expanding `C` to  `= S`, I encountered a reduce/reduce conflict that i haven't yet resolved
-- Build AST
+- Build interpreter to evaluate externals on user supplied input
-- Generate Go code
+- Generate Go code to execute externals in external apps

 # Open Questions
 - What does `?` command do?
 Manual only includes it in the grammar and says it's a debugging aid.